gdadunashvili/code_utils/README.md

 # code_utils
-A colection of c++20 functions that are usefull during code development
+A collection of c++20 functions that are useful during code development.
+Documentation can be found [here](https://gdadunashvili.github.io/code_utils/index.html).